zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 - In Shipping method tab: Tick to choose the shipping method
 - In Payment method tab:

 For Web POS checkout, you can choose among applicable payment methods.
-There are 2 online and 3 offline payment methods for Web POS checkout, which are:
+There are 2 online and 3 offline payment methods for Web POS checkout, which are:<br/>
     -	**Credit Card Direct Post (Stripe & PayPal)**: Sale staff can fill in card information manually or swipe card (if the POS system is connected with a card swiper).

 ![WebPOS](./Web%20POS%20Image/image050.png)<br/>